intanhbrh/intanhbrh/README.md

 ---

 ## About Me
-🎓 Final-year Computer Science (Software Engineering) student at Multimedia University
-📂 All of my projects are available here on [GitHub](https://github.com/intanhbrh) 💡 Currently exploring and learning spring boot
-📧 Reach me at: **intanhbrh@gmail.com**
+🎓 Final-year Computer Science (Software Engineering) student at Multimedia University | currently learning Spring Boot 📂 All of my projects are available here on [GitHub](https://github.com/intanhbrh) 📧 Reach me at: **intanhbrh@gmail.com**

 ---